 Renting a Car and Driving in France

 Please note that restrictions apply to driving your personal vehicle in Paris.
 For environmental reasons, a special vignette is required.
-For vehicles not registered in France, the service for ordering the Crit’Air Vignette will open on Wednesday the 1st of February 2017.
+For vehicles not registered in France, the service for ordering the Crit’Air Vignette opened on Wednesday the 1st of February 2017.
 However, you can click here to utilize the classification’s simulator for allocating a Crit’Air Vignette to a vehicle type.

 Driving in France

 While France has an extensive rail network, a car is probably the best way to explore the country in total freedom.
 From motorways to departmental roads and country lanes, France has an extensive road network, and driving is a good option if you plan to explore the countryside.
 The most detailed maps are produced by IGN (Web site in French only), and show even the smallest paths.
 Others, such as Michelin maps (Web site in English), also give an excellent overview of the road network.
 As a general rule, tolls are levied on motorways.
 Seat belts must be worn in both the front and back seats of all automobiles.
 Children under 10 may not ride in the front seat.
 If you are on a motorcycle, scooter or moped, you are required to wear a helmet.
 All cars must also carry a safety jacket or warning triangle at all times.